cwentland0/perform/doc/userguide/paramindex.rst

 * ``vel_add``: Velocity to be added to the entire initial condition velocity field.
 Accepts negative values.

+* ``stdout``: Boolean flag to specify whether to print iteration counts and residual norms to STDOUT.

 * ``res_norm_prim``: List of values by which to normalize each field of the :math:`\ell^2` and :math:`\ell^1` residual norms before averaging across all fields.
 They are order by pressure, velocity, temperature, and then all species mass fractions except the last.
 This ensures that the norms of each residual field contribute roughly equally to the average norm used to determine Newton's method convergence.

 * ``source_off``: Boolean flag to specify whether to apply the reaction source term.
 This is ``False`` by default; setting it manually to ``True`` turns off the source term.
 This can save computational cost for non-reactive cases.